lafflin/10-Team-Generator/README.md

 ### Continued development

-- More work with Javascript
+- More work with Javascript, more specifically jest

 ### Useful resources

--
+- Google, google, google, and google.

 ## Author